doubleO8/theorie/README.md

-= english =
+# introduction
-"automatentheorie" is an implementation of an automaton in python (see http://en.wikipedia.org/wiki/Automata_theory).
+*automatentheorie* is an implementation of an automaton in python (see http://en.wikipedia.org/wiki/Automata_theory).
 It was written for studying purposes, comes without warranty of any kind and is released under the GPL.
 Most of comments, method names et al are in german.
 Feel free to translate.
 That's it, that's all.

+# Einführung
-"automatentheorie" ist eine Sammlung von Python Programmen rund um die Vorlesung "Automatentheorie und formale Sprachen" (an der FH Wiesbaden) und dient ausschliesslich meinen Lernbeduerftnissen.
+*automatentheorie* ist eine Sammlung von Python Programmen rund um die Vorlesung "Automatentheorie und formale Sprachen" (an der FH Wiesbaden) und dient ausschliesslich meinen Lernbeduerftnissen.